Dvd-Znf/youtty/README.md

 ## Why?
 Graphics on a plain tty look awsome!!!!
 ## Todo:
-- [X] Add somekind of "history" or "save video" mechanic
 - [ ] Consider using mpv instead of vlc
 # Credit (for some AWSOME dependencies):
 - youtube-dl && yt-dlp (Its amazing)